 Here we discuss how the executive committee differs from the board of directors, the executive committee's roles and responsibilities and how board management technology can make their position more effective.

 While the executive committee and the board of directors do share some members and responsibilities, they are entirely separate entities.
 The board of directors governs the organization; they create policies, make big decisions and oversee all of the organization’s operations.
 In order to do this, they often establish committees, one of which is the executive committee.

 The executive committee, then, functions as an extension of the board of directors.
 They are the board’s eye and ears when the board can’t gather in full.
 Board members are voted into the executive committee, which usually comprises three to seven members.
 These members act when the entire board can’t; they make decisions in between meetings and resolve any urgent issues facing the organization.

 Though the executive committee meets frequently and independently, they’re still ultimately accountable to the board.
 They should submit regular meeting minutes, documentation and a record of votes to the board of directors.

 The Business Dictionary defines the executive committee as a “group of directors appointed to act on behalf of, and within the powers granted to them by, the board of directors.
 Typically, it consists of a chairperson, vice-chairperson, secretary, and treasurer.”

-The executive committee is composed of senior-level executives and board officers.
-The organisation’s bylaws spell out exactly who serves on the executive committee.
-Typically, all of the officers of the board are invited to serve on the executive committee, along with the corporation’s President or CEO.
+The composition of the executive committee includes senior-level executives and board officers.
+The organization's bylaws spell out exactly who serves on the executive committee.
+Typically, all of the officers of the board are invited to serve as executive committee members, along with the corporation's President or CEO.